 If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you.
 Read our full disclosure here.

-My daughter and I had dinner with the princesses at Akershus Royal Banquet Hall in Disney World’s Epcot’s Norway pavilion a while back and I have been meaning to share a review!
+Here’s my Akershus Royal Banquet Hall review of dinner with the princesses in Epcot’s Norway pavilion!
 So get ready for lots of cuteness and some not-so-weird Norwegian food.

 Akershus is the only table service restaurant in the Norway pavilion in Disney World’s Epcot.
 It is also one of the only places to dine with the princesses, the other locations being Cinderella’s Royal Table in the Magic Kingdom, Trattoria al Forno at the Boardwalk, and 1900 Park Fare in the Grand Floridian Resort.